GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   $
 )
 where:
-- $v$ and $t$ are respectively the clean speech recording and associated transcript drawn from a theoretically infinite corpus;
+- $v$ and $t$ are clean speech recordings, respectively, and their associated transcripts are drawn from a corpus #asr-dataset.
 - $"listened"(v, #agent-pos, #agent-ori, #source-pos)$ is the signal recorded by the agent's primary microphone when it is located at #agent-pos and oriented by #agent-ori while the speech source, located at #source-pos, plays the recording $v$.
-  This operator encompasses the reverberation properties of the room;
+  This operator encompasses the reverberation properties of the room.
-- $T_phi$ denotes a deep #acr("ASR") model parametrized by parameters $phi$.
+- #asr-net denotes a deep #acr("ASR") model parametrized by parameters $phi$.
-  Given a recorded signal, it outputs a prediction for the transcript $hat(t)$
+  Given a recorded signal, it outputs a prediction for the transcript $hat(t)$.
 - $"WER"(hat(t), t)$ is the #acr("WER") (in %) between predicted transcript $hat(t)$ and ground truth transcript $t$.

+Although the array might include several microphones, the #acr("ASR") measurements only employ a single microphone.
+Eventual techniques to combine the signal from multiple microphones are out of the scope of this work.
+The following paragraphs discuss the #wer-cost's computing and caching implementation.

+#draft[
+  Actually, no need to introduce this as a theoretical stuff.
+It is actually the formula for the cached cost.
+  -> Make the wording simpler.
+]

 In practice, this theoretical cost is untractable for several reasons.

 detail the reward implementation and the relevant technical choices made.